-Asymmetric Worlds has published the eighth novel by Ron Fritsch, The Lord Chamberlain’s Daughter, which is the winner in the mystery category of the 2020 Next Generation Indie Book Awards.
+Asymmetric Worlds has published the eighth award-winning novel by Ron Fritsch, The Lord Chamberlain’s Daughter, which is the winner in the mystery category of the 2020 Next Generation Indie Book Awards.

 Who murdered Hamlet’s father?
 Hamlet decided the killer was his uncle Claudius.
 After all, as a result of the assassination, Claudius became Denmark’s king.
 But did Hamlet get it right?
 And what about those other high-ranking persons, including Hamlet and Claudius, who ended up dead?
 Would Ophelia, the lord chamberlain’s daughter Hamlet was in love with, know?